The Seven Habits of Highly Effective People

-Dr Stephen Covey's inspirational book - 7 Habits Of Highly Effective People®
+Based on Dr Stephen Covey's inspirational book - 7 Habits Of Highly Effective People®.

-Covey's values are full of integrity and humanity, and contrast strongly with the authority-driven process-based ideologies that characterize management and leadership thinking in earlier times.
-Indeed Covey's methods extend and adapt with increasing relevance to many more areas in the modern world, for example parenting, relationships, mediation, counselling, etc.
+Covey's values are full of integrity and humanity and contrast strongly with the authority-driven process-based ideologies that characterise management and leadership thinking in earlier times.
+Indeed Covey's methods extend and adapt with increasing relevance to many more areas in the modern world, for example, parenting, relationships, mediation, counselling, etc.

 Covey produced a substantial body of educational and teaching work.
-The Seven Habits of Highly Effective People was his first significantly popular creation, and probably remains his greatest.
+The Seven Habits of Highly Effective People was his first significantly popular creation and probably remains his greatest.
 Below is a quick summary of his main ideas.

 Habit 1: Be Proactive®